Adversarial Flow Models: Conclusion

 \section{Conclusion}

-Our work proposes a framework to unify adversarial and flow modeling.
+Our work proposes a framework to combine adversarial and flow modeling.
 We show that learning a deterministic transport greatly stabilizes training.
 We propose techniques to normalize gradients and incorporate guidance.
-Our method achieves new best FIDs and demonstrates training on deep architectures.
-Despite limitations, this offers exciting prospects for future research.
+Our method achieves new best FIDs and demonstrates end-to-end training on 112-layer deep architectures.
+The framework and findings offer exciting prospects for future research.